Qt-puppy/AgriRakshak/README.md

 ## 📖 Description
 **AgriRakshak** is an AI-powered mobile + web solution designed to help farmers detect **crop pests and diseases in real-time** using machine learning.
-By simply capturing an image of a crop, farmers receive instant diagnosis along with recommended remedies.
+By simply capturing an image of a crop, farmers receive instant diagnosis.

 🚜 Our mission: *Empower farmers with affordable, accessible technology to improve yield and reduce losses.*